void

 Královské město Písek, Jan Matzner, 1898

-Krajský soud Písek is where the pig gelder from Vodňany was sentenced and executed, all whilst uttering the worst imaginable things about the emperor.
+Krajský soud Písek is where the pig gelder from Vodňany was sentenced and executed, whilst uttering the worst imaginable things about the emperor.
 At least this is what Švejk tells detective Bretschneider at U kalicha.

 Background

-Krajský soud Písek was an institution that was part of the judiciary of Austria, and also remained functional in Czechoslovakia until 1945.
-It resided in a large building at southern part of Velké náměstí, down towards Otava and adjacent to the smaller Okresní soud Písek.
+Krajský soud PísekPísek Regional Court was an institution that was part of the judiciary of Austria and also remained in operation in Czechoslovakia until 1945.
+It was located in a large building at the southern part of Velké náměstí, down towards Otava and adjacent to the smaller Okresní soud Písek.
 The court president in 1915 was František Soukup.
-At the site is today (2021) located the latter, i.e. the district court, is but the building is newer.
+At the site today (2021), the latter – i.e. the district court – is located, but the building is newer.

 Hilsner